 They are the last regional remains of this culture that are still in a satisfactory state of integrity and authenticity.
 Furthermore, as places of pilgrimage, the monastic ensembles are living witnesses of Armenian religious traditions through the centuries.

 Vank Cathedral of Isfahan, also known as the Church of the Saintly Sisters, is another important religious place for the Armenian community.
 Construction is believed to have begun in 1606, and completed with major alterations to design between 1655 and 1664.
-Iran’s Christian community consists of Armenians and Assyrians.
+Two major Christian communities in Iran include Armenians and Assyrians.
 They have a long historical background as Iranian people.
 They have churches in various parts of Iran and they observe their religious feasts and ceremonies.
 They have several representatives in Iran’s parliament(or Majlis).